Getting Back To Basics: Learning Life Skills

 So, when I married an American and landed at a military base in Japan, I had, for the first time in my life, to clean a toilet, shop for groceries, cook meals and do all “that stuff.”
 I didn’t know how to turn the washing machine on, just to give you an idea.

-During the first few months, I destroyed more garments than I dare to admit, including my husband’s favorite sweatshirt, and we ate bad and boring food.
-I have a really sweet hubby! 🙂
+During the first few months, I destroyed more garments than I dare to admit, including my husband’s favorite sweatshirt, and we ate bland and boring food for quite some time.
+Addie is a great cook and he taught me a lot.

-I learned on the job, and like my friend, I felt inadequate and incapable of getting “this housewife thing” many times.
+I resorted to all Martha Stewart’s books available at the library to learn everything I could about housekeeping and learned on the job; and like my friend, I felt inadequate and incapable of getting “this housewife thing” many, many times.

 A Matter of Equal Need

 I believe we ALL need to know these skills — boys and girls, men and women.
 Learning the basics gives us a head start for a thriving life.

-And that’s what I will be covering to help you get things in control once and for all: the basic life skills.
+And that’s what I will be covering to help you get things in control once and for all: the necessary life skills.

 Now it’s your turn.
 I’d love to hear what you think about this topic.